MrMicrowaveOven/AlgorithmsCurriculum/angel-list-reading.md

 "I love solving challenging problems, especially the ones that relate to scaling and performance improvement.
 I'm currently looking for an opportunity to work as a Backend Software Engineer, in the SF Bay Area, that exposes me to such problems and hence allows me to grow as an engineer."

+"I want to be engulfed within a whirlwind of passionate people who are consumed by a desire to build something meaningful / beautiful / cool."